History & Political Science Department

 We hope you will join us in learning and growing in service, scholarship, and fellowship.
 Contact Professor of History Julie Harris for more information.

 Eta Phi participates in three annual, major service projects.
-In the fall, we taught about the history of hot chocolate to raise money for Relay for Life, and in the Spring we assist in hosting regional History Day here on campus.
-In 2016, we began hosting a History Faire for local children age 3rd through 4th grade.
-We have approximately 20 booths from all over campus and from local historical parks and businesses, and the Clifton L. Ganus Chair of History and Political Science supports us with funding and advertising.
+In the fall, we host a history event to raise money for Relay for Life, and in the Spring we assist in hosting regional History Day here on campus.
+In 2016, we began hosting a History Faire for local children from 3 years old through 4th grade.
+We have approximately 20 booths from all over campus and from local historical parks and businesses, and the Clifton L. Ganus, Jr., Chair of History and Political Science supports us with funding and advertising.